Section 5: Take the Plunge -- Becoming an Elected or Appointed Official

 Trustee Elections

 Work within the framework of a nonpartisan political party.
 Anyone can gather a group of people, create a nonpartisan party, and choose candidates to run for office.
 You file the paperwork, gather petition signatures, and get placed on the ballot.
 Then you run a campaign.
 It's as simple as that.
-You must follow the process outlined in the Candidate’s Guide published by the Illinois State Board of Elections.
+You must follow the process and timelines outlined in the Candidate’s Guide published by the Illinois State Board of Elections.
 This process includes getting a predetermined number of registered voters to sign a petition to be listed on the ballot.

 Over the course of many elections, an established group of self-selected residents in Glenview has created a nonpartisan political party.
 They use the caucus process to seek out, interview, and choose candidates to run on their slate, which endorses the exact number of candidates as seats open for that election.
-One needs to be part of their caucus to select the candidates.

 Run as a write-in candidate.
 You must register as a write-in candidate in order to win the election.
 You can find the process in the Candidate's Guide published by the Illinois State Board of Elections.